home-assistant/home-assistant.io/source/_integrations/roku.markdown

 ## Content Deeplinking

-the `media_player.play_media` action may be used to deep link to content within an application.
+The `media_player.play_media` action may be used to deep-link to content within an application.

 | Data attribute | Optional | Description | Example |
 | ---------------------- | -------- | ----------- | ------- |